BUSINESS PLANNING & BUSINESS FORMATION ATTORNEY

 • Easy to create and maintain

-• Business and owner are legally the same entity
+• The business and the owner are legally the same entity

 • No fees associated with the creation of the business entity

-• Owner may deduct a net business loss from personal income taxes
+• The owner may deduct a net business loss from personal income taxes

 Disadvantages:

-• Owner is personally liable for any debts, judgments or other liabilities of the business
+• The owner is personally liable for any debts, judgments, or other liabilities of the business

-• Owner must pay personal income taxes for all net business profits
+• The owner must pay personal income taxes for all net business profits

 General Partnership